§ 4201 Title.

 § 4203 Scope.

-This chapter shall apply to all kinds of direct insurance but shall not be applicable to the following:
+This chapter shall apply to all kinds of direct insurance but does not apply to any of the following:

 (1) Life, annuity, health and disability insurance;